 Don’t be fooled just because potato starch and potato flour both have the word “potato” in them!
-They are made differently and serve different purposes when you use them in your gluten-free baking and cooking.
+Find out what and how to substitute for them in your gluten-free baking and cooking.

-- Potato starch has a rather bland taste, which doesn’t taste overwhelmingly like potato.
-That makes it good for use in all kinds of recipes, even if you are cooking something sweet.
+Potato starch has a rather bland taste, which doesn’t taste overwhelmingly like potato.
+That makes it good for using in all kinds of recipes, even if you are cooking something sweet.

-- Potato flour, if used correctly, is good for use in breads and rolls.
-However, it is not usually used as the main flour when baking, because the goods can often come out gummy and dense.
+Potato flour, if used correctly, is good for using in breads and rolls.
+However, it is not usually used as the main flour when baking, because the results can sometimes be gummy and dense.
 If it is used in smaller amounts it works well to hold together what you are making, though.
 It absorbs a lot of liquid and works best in small amounts in gluten-free flour blends.

 Again, even though the word “potato” is in both products, that doesn’t mean you can successfully substitute one for the other!
 Potato flour’s heavier weight and strong flavor means it doesn’t substitute well in recipes that call for potato starch—after all, they are really meant for different purposes.
 So what if you’re right in the middle of cooking and find that you are out of potato flour or starch?